Eeems-Org/remarkable.guide/src/faqs.rst

 Can I install toltec at the same time as ddvk-hacks?
 ----------------------------------------------------

 Yes!
 Toltec even ships with a ddvk-hacks package to handle installation for you.
-While you can install toltec while using the ddvk-hacks automagic install script, it may not play nice with toltec in the future.
-It is recommended to use the toltec package instead of the automagic script.
+While you can install :doc:`guide/software/toltec/toltec` while using the ddvk-hacks automagic install script, it may not play nice with :doc:`guide/software/toltec/toltec` in the future.
+It is recommended to use the :doc:`guide/software/toltec/toltec` package instead of the automagic script.

 What happens to third party software when I update or downgrade my OS?
 ----------------------------------------------------------------------

 When you update or downgrade your OS, the entire root partition is replaced with the new OS.
 Only the data partition, which is all files under ``/home`` is left untouched.
 This means that any third party software that relies on modifying files outside of ``/home`` will need to be reapplied.

-For software with toltec you just need to follow the instructions in :ref:`toltec-reenable`.
+For software with :doc:`guide/software/toltec/toltec` you just need to follow the instructions in :ref:`toltec-reenable`.
 For third party software installed with other methods, you will need to check their instructions.

 Troubleshooting FAQs
 ====================